k0mmsussert0d/infix2postfix/README.md

 If you are passing expressions as command-line arguments, you're adviced to conclude them with single quotes `''` to prevent your shell from evaluating them.

-If you are using the standard input, the program will terminated once it reads `EOF` signal.
+If you are using the standard input, the program will be terminated once it reads `EOF` signal.

 Keep in mind, that none of these applications verify the input sanity.
 Passing incorrect arguments will result in undefined behaviour (most possibly a SIGSEGV).